'Unbelievable' wild weather - more homes evacuated overnight

 "It broke its banks and just went straight down."

-Police, Fire and Emergency, the New Zealand Defence Force and contractors came to residents' aid, and work was now being down to try realign the creek and stop further water coming down, Choat said.
+Police, Fire and Emergency, the New Zealand Defence Force and contractors came to residents' aid, and work was now being done to try to realign the creek and stop further water coming down, Choat said.

 He did not know if water had entered any homes, but there was widespread flooding on roads in the area.